 Dan has also worked for the Office of Senior Staff Counsel for the U.S. Seventh Circuit Court of Appeals in Chicago, Illinois; the Office of Senior Staff Counsel for the U.S. Tenth Circuit Court of Appeals in Denver, Colorado; Justice I. Daniel Stewart of the Utah Supreme Court in Salt Lake City, Utah; and the U.S. Attorney’s Office for the District of Utah.
 He assisted with researching and proofreading Chief Judge Posner’s 1996 revision of the Practitioner’s Handbook for Appeals to the United States Court of Appeals for the Seventh Circuit.
 At various times from 1997-1999, Dan also worked for Senator Robert F. Bennett in Washington, D.C., including assignments for the Committee on Banking, Housing and Urban Affairs, Subcommittee of Financial Services and Technology; Fiddler, Gonzalez & Rodriguez, in San Juan, Puerto Rico; and Kim & Chang, in Seoul, Korea.

 Dan is a noted litigator and scholar regarding parental rights, education, First Amendment, and institutional reform issues.
 He has lectured widely and authored law review articles on such topics.
 He was a contributing author for The Pre-K Debates, a 2011 book edited and sponsored by faculty at Yale University; Neighborhood Disputes: Law and Litigation, a 2013 legal treatise; Personal Liability Under the Utah Payment of Wages Act, Attorney At Law Magazine at 15 (2017); and Managing Irresponsible Actors In Federal Interpleader Actions, 50 Tort Trial & Ins.
 Practice L. J. 1 (2014), the lead article for the fiftieth issue of the American Bar Association’s premier law review.
 He made a presentation entitled “Overview of Interpleader Fundamentals” at the Utah State Bar 2016 Summer Convention.
 He has participated in litigation before various local, state, and federal courts, primarily in California, Utah, and nearby western states.
-Dan is admitted to practice law in the States of California and Utah, U.S. Federal District Court of Utah, the U.S. District Courts of California, and the U.S. Sixth Circuit Court of Appeals.
+Dan is admitted to practice law in the States of California and Utah, U.S. Federal District Court of Utah, the U.S. District Courts of California, the U.S. Tenth Circuit Court of Appeals, and the United States Supreme Court.